ilaxmisingh/CODESOFT-TASK-3/README.md

-Recommendation System -CODSOFT TASK3
+CODSOFT TASK 3- Python Movie Recommendation System

-Here is a recommendation system made using artificial intelligence.
-It is a movies recommendation system based on AI .
-I have used python to create it.
+Welcome to the Python Movie Recommendation System repository!
+This project is an AI-based movie recommendation system built with Python.
+It utilizes machine learning algorithms to recommend movies to users based on their preferences and viewing history.

+## Introduction

+The Python Movie Recommendation System is designed to provide personalized movie recommendations to users by analyzing their past interactions and preferences.
+By leveraging machine learning techniques, the system suggests movies that are likely to match the user's tastes and interests.

+## Technologies Used

+- Python
+- Datasets(csv file)